 Given that 1.4 million aging adults already live in nursing homes and that the number of Americans 65-plus will double from 2010 to 2050, this issue will only become more pressing.

 Keep a Watchful Eye

-Abuse can encompass a wide range of behaviours, including physical, mental, emotional, sexual, and financial abuse and neglect.
-Beyond the physical scars left by abuse, neglect and mistreatment have dangerous effects on the quality of life left to an ageing person.
+Abuse can encompass a wide range of behaviors, including physical, mental, emotional, sexual, and financial abuse and neglect.
+Beyond the physical scars left by abuse, neglect and mistreatment have dangerous effects on the quality of life left to an aging person.
 Elders who have been abused have a higher risk of early death compared to those who have not been mistreated.
 If your loved ones are in a nursing home or other elder care program, watch for these warning signs: